Svetlana Zakharova (dancer): Early life

 In 1995, after six years at the Kyiv School, Zakharova entered the Young Dancers' Competition (Vaganova-Prix) in St. Petersburg.
-The youngest contestant, she took second prize and was invited to continue her training in the graduating course of St Petersburg's Vaganova Academy.
+The youngest contestant, she took second prize and was invited to continue her training in the graduating course of Vaganova Academy of Russian Ballet.
 It was the first time in the school's history to allow a student to skip two grades.

 After attending the pre-eminent Russian ballet school for one year, Zakharova then joined the Mariinsky ballet in 1996.

 Mariinsky Ballet

 Zakharova debuted with the Mariinsky Ballet in 1996, appearing as Maria with Ruben Bobovnikov, in Rostislav Zakharov's The Fountain of Bakhchisarai.

 In 1997, after her first year with the Mariinsky, at 18, Zakharova was promoted to principal dancer.
 Her first partner was principal Igor Zelensky.
 Olga Moiseyeva was her coach.

 Bolshoi Ballet

 By 2003, Zakharova "was getting itchy feet" at the Mariinsky, and moved to the Bolshoi Ballet.
 The offer from the Bolshoi company was longstanding, and the departure from the Mariinsky was reportedly due to discontent with that company, as well as personal invitation from the legendary Vladimir Vasiliev.

-Zakharova is coached by Lyudmila Semenyaka.
+For most of her career Zakharova was coached by Ludmila Semenyaka.
+At present her coach is Nina Semizorova.